- Blogroll Me!

 Electronically induced sleep deprivation and PAIN.

-government ignored or backed crimes.
+This web site is about one type of the ongoing (and vigorously denied) government ignored or backed crimes.
 This crime can be called "gang stalking" or "vigilante gang stalking" and is sometimes accompanied by invasive, through-the-wall, zero trace evidence "electronic harassment."

 Wow.
 What are the government-backed crimes, you might want to examine?